asfadmin/Discovery-asf-data-search-manual/markdown-docs/api/troubleshooting.md

 **Trouble Area: Keyword not respected**

 - Reason: Keyword is deprecated
-- Remedy: See the [Keyword List](/api/keywords) for a list of deprecated keywords.
+- Remedy: Ensure that you are using a valid keyword, as found in the [Keyword List](/api/keywords).

 **Trouble Area: CSV and JSON do not contain the same output**